-The Youth Literacy Program serves 250 resident students Kinder-12th grade at 9 of our properties.
-Four days a week for 45 minutes students work independently and with the educator to improve grade level reading.
-Students use a web-based program, Reading Plus, and are also offered one on one tutoring.
+The Youth Literacy Program serves 250 resident students Kinder-12th grade at ninbe of our properties.
+Four days a week for 45 minutes students work independently, and with an educator, to improve grade level reading.
+Students use a web-based program, Reading Plus, and are also offered one-on-one tutoring.
 Educators monitor students’ progress weekly and share findings with students, parents and teachers.

 In the 2015-2016 academic year 59 students participating in YLP went from 9% reading at grade level to 87% reading at or above grade level.
 The goal of the program is to continue to see these results every year and to have grade level readers continue to improve reading until they reach college grade level reading.

-This academic year 2016-2017, 73% of new resident students in YLP are reading at or above grade level.
-This data was collected after only 6 months in the program.
+This academic year, 2016-2017, 73% of new resident students in YLP are reading at or above grade level.
+This data was collected after only six months in the program.

 College Club is an expansion of the Youth Education Enhancement Program (YEEP) aimed at high school students, transfer students and current college students.
 A fulltime College Club advisor works with all students and parents.

-Through our workshops, activities and programs, our goal is not only introduce students to resources, but to empower them, broaden their perspective and outlook on higher education.
+Through our workshops, activities and programs, our goal is not only to introduce students to resources, but to empower them and broaden their perspective and outlook on higher education.

-There are four Peoples’ Self-Help Housing sites that have College Club supportive services.
-These sites include Los Adobes de Maria I & II (Santa Maria), Mariposa (Orcutt) and Riverview Townhomes (Guadalupe).
-Currently, College Club has approximately 150 members all of whom are either former YEEP students and/or YEEP volunteers.
+There are four PSHH College Club sites: Los Adobes de Maria I & II (Santa Maria), Mariposa Townhomes (Orcutt) and Riverview Townhomes (Guadalupe).
+Currently, our College Club supports approximately 150 members, all of whom are either former YEEP students and/or YEEP volunteers.

-Peoples’ Self-Help Housing, United Way and EconAlliance have designed the (WNI), a broad-based collective impact collaboration with ten regional partners providing literacy, workforce, STEM and life skills programs targeting six low-income neighborhoods (five of which are Peoples’ Self-Help Housing Communities).
+Peoples’ Self-Help Housing, United Way and EconAlliance have designed the WNI, a broad-based collective impact collaboration, with ten regional partners, who provide literacy, workforce, STEM and life skills programs that target six low-income neighborhoods (five of which are Peoples’ Self-Help Housing Communities).

 Working Neighborhoods Initiative partners include: